rtatat/bank-customer-churn/README.md

 ### Keras Tuner
-Keras Tuner is a hyperparameter tuning library for TensorFlow.
-This package automates tuning for our neural network model in an attempt to search for the best set of parameters for the machine learning model.

-### Model Building and Tuning with KerasTuner
-- A function create_model is defined to build a sequential neural network model with hyperparameter options.
+A function create_model is defined to build a sequential neural network model with hyperparameter options.
-- KerasTuner is used to search for the best combination of hyperparameters including:
+KerasTuner is used to search for the best combination of hyperparameters including:
     * Activation function (relu, tanh, sigmoid)
     * Number of neurons in the first hidden layer
     * Number of hidden layers (1 to 5)
     * Number of neurons in each hidden layer
-- A RandomSearch tuner is used with 10 trials and the validation accuracy is tracked during the search process.
+A RandomSearch tuner is used with 10 trials and the validation accuracy is tracked during the search process.
-- A custom callback AccuracyLogger is implemented to record validation accuracy after each epoch.
+A custom callback AccuracyLogger is implemented to record validation accuracy after each epoch.

-### Results and Analysis
+The best performing model had a tanh activation with 91 nodes in the input layer and an additional 4 hidden layers with 1 node each.

+This best model was 99.88% accurate.

 - The code successfully trains and tunes the model.
 - The best model achieves a validation accuracy of 99.8799%
 ![ACCURACY](Images/best_accuracy_99_879_percent.PNG)